-Promote the Special Landscape Areas as a high quality places to live and work, so as to attract new 'low impact' businesses with high quality jobs, and increase the proportion of young adults and people of working age living in the area.

-Maintain and develop strong business networks covering farming, sport, tourism, creative industries and knowledgebased businesses, and ensure that all businesses have direct access to business support.

-Improve the quality, variety and marketing of the tourism 'offer' within the Special Landscape Areas to extend the season.

-The Special Landscape Areas' 'brand' is being exploited by sustainable enterprises capitalising on environmental qualities maintained by a successful farming and forestry industry supported by thriving communities.

-The contribution to the wider economy made by Special Landscape Areas-based businesses like farming, sport, tourism, game shooting, quarrying and water supply is being recognised and supported.
+- Promote the Local Landscape Areas as high quality places to live and work, so as to attract new 'low impact' businesses with high quality jobs, and increase the proportion of young adults and people of working age living in the area. - Maintain and develop strong business networks covering farming, sport, tourism, creative industries and knowledge-based businesses, and ensure that all businesses have direct access to business support. - Improve the quality, variety and marketing of the tourism 'offer' within the Local Landscape Areas to extend the season. - The Local Landscape Areas' 'brand' is being exploited by sustainable enterprises capitalising on environmental qualities maintained by a successful farming and forestry industry supported by thriving communities. - The contribution to the wider economy made by Local Landscape Areas-based businesses like farming, sport, tourism, game shooting, quarrying and water supply is being recognised and supported.

-8 Monitoring
+Monitoring

-What is monitoring?
+What is Monitoring?

-8.1 Monitoring can be understood as a systematic process, taking regular measurements of a defined property or characteristics, known as 'indicators', of a system or asset (in this case, landscape) to observe change against a baseline state or progress against a particular objective.
+Monitoring can be understood as a systematic process, taking regular measurements of a defined property or characteristics, known as 'indicators', of a system or asset (in this case, landscape) to observe change against a baseline state or progress against a particular objective.

-To be effective, monitoring processes therefore require robust:
+To be effective, monitoring processes require robust:

-- Baseline data: which defines the key characteristics and current state of the landscape; - Indicators of change: that can be used to measure change against the baseline.
-It is critical to understand: - What is being measured; - How key properties are likely to change; - The scale data is gathered at; - The frequency of possible monitoring intervals (e.g. how often key datasets are updated); and. - Whether the data available are robust or have any in-built error or bias; - Objectives, to ensure that monitoring processes are consistent and provide useful, intelligible outputs that are fit-for-purpose (i.e. that can make a meaningful contribution to the future management of landscape change).
+- Baseline data: which defines the key characteristics and current state of the landscape; - Indicators of change: that can be used to measure change against the baseline. - Objectives: to ensure that monitoring processes are consistent and provide useful, intelligible outputs that are fit-for-purpose i.e. that can make a meaningful contribution to the future management of landscape change.